-XUHANG TAN[®]1, JICHENG TONG[®]1, TAKAFUMI MATSUMARU[®]1, (Senior Member, IEEE), VIBEKANANDA DUTTA[®]2, (Member, IEEE), AND XIN HE[®]1, (Student Member, IEEE)
+XUHANG TAN, JICHENG TONG, Takafumi Matsumaru, (Senior Member, IEEE), Vibekananda Dutta, (Member, IEEE), XIN HE, (Student Member, IEEE)

-1Graduate School of Information, Production and Systems, Waseda University, Wakamatsu-ku, Kitakyushu, Fukuoka 808-0135, Japan 2Faculty of Mechatronics, Institute of Micromechanics and Photonics, Warsaw University of Technology, 00-661 Warsaw, Poland
+Graduate School of Information, Production and Systems, Waseda University, 2-7 Hibikino, Wakamatsu-ku, Kitakyushu, Fukuoka 808-0135 Institute of Micromechanics and Photonics, Faculty of Mechatronics, Warsaw University of Technology, 00-661 Warsaw, Poland

-Corresponding author: Xuhang Tan (tanxuhang2021ips@akane.waseda.jp)
+Corresponding author: Tan Xuhang (e-mail: tanxuhang2021ips@akane.waseda.jp)

-This work was supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI under Grant JP22K04034; and in part by the Waseda University Grant for Special Research Project 2023C-496, Project 2022C-183, and Project 2021C-589.
+This study is partially supported by JSPS KAKENHI Grant Number JP22K04034 and Waseda University Grant for Special Research Project Numbers 2023C-496, 2022C-183 and 2021C-589, for which we would like to express our sincere gratitude.

 ABSTRACT The air-writing recognition task entails the computer's ability to directly recognize and interpret user input generated by finger movements in the air.
 This form of interaction between humans and computers is considered natural, cost-effective, and immersive within the domain of human-computer interaction (HCI).
-While conventional air-writing recognition has primarily focused on recognizing individual characters, a recent advancement in 2022 introduced the concept of writing in the air (WiTA) to address continuous airwriting tasks.
+While conventional air-writing recognition has primarily focused on recognizing individual characters, a recent advancement in 2022 introduced the concept of writing in the air (WiTA) to address continuous air-writing tasks.
 In this context, we assert that the Transformer-based approach can offer improved performance for the WiTA task.

 To solve the WiTA task, this study formulated an end-to-end air-writing recognition method called TR-AWR, which leverages the Transformer model.
 Our proposed method adopts a holistic approach by utilizing video frame sequences as input and generating letter sequences as outputs.
 To enhance the performance of the WiTA task, our method combines the vision transformer model with the traditional transformer model, while introducing data augmentation techniques for the first time.
 Our approach achieves a character error rate (CER) of 29.86% and a decoding frames per second (D-fps) value of 194.67 fps.
 Notably, our method outperforms the baseline models in terms of recognition accuracy while maintaining a certain level of real-time performance.
 The contributions of this paper are as follows: Firstly, this study is the first to incorporate the Transformer method into continuous air-writing recognition research, thereby reducing overall complexity and attaining improved results.
 Additionally, we adopt an end-to-end approach that streamlines the entire recognition process.
 Lastly, we propose specific data augmentation guidelines tailored explicitly for the WiTA task.
 In summary, our study presents a promising direction for effectively addressing the WiTA task and holds potential for further advancements in this domain.

-INDEX TERMS Air writing recognition, transformer model, human-computer interaction (HCI).
+INDEX TERMS Air writing recognition, Transformer model, Human-computer interaction (HCI)